artnas/UnityMidi/README.md

 ![screenshot](https://i.imgur.com/K7qtHos.png)

-MidiFile assets are automatically created for every .mid file in the Assets folder.
+MidiFile (ScriptableObject) assets are automatically created for every .mid file in the Assets folder using MidiFileImporter (ScriptableImporter).
 All relevant scripts are in the Assets/Midi folder.

 You can access both the raw midi data and the tracks/blocks created from it.